OCA/delivery-carrier/delivery_carrier_label_gls/README.rst

 To configure this module, you need to:

-* Go to the menu Settings > Configuration > Warehouse, and check 'Use packages: pallets, boxes'
+# Go to the menu Settings > Configuration > Warehouse, and check 'Use packages: pallets, boxes'
-* Go to the menu Settings > Configuration > Carriers > GLS
+# Go to the menu Settings > Configuration > Carriers > GLS
-* Complete account parameters
+# Complete account parameters
-* Complete company country in Settings > Companies
+# Complete company country in Settings > Companies
-* Install 'Document' module

 .. image:: /delivery_carrier_label_gls/static/description/gls1.png
    :alt: Account GLS settings by company Odoo ERP